Azure/doAzureParallel/docs/01-getting-started.md

 ```
 NOTE: If you do **not** want your cluster to autoscale, simply set the number of min nodes equal to max nodes for low-priority and dedicated.

+NOTE: The *containerImage* property must include tag reference of the docker image.

 In addition to setting credentials and cluster configuration through json files, you can specify them programmatically.
 This allows users to generate the configuration on the fly at runtime.

 ## Create Azure Cluster and Credential Objects via Programmatically